China health stocks slammed as investors fear regulators' diagnosis - Up News Info

 Article content

-SHANGHAI — Investors have rushed to exit bets on China’s health sector this week, acting on a hunch that the regulatory scrutiny that sparked panic selling in the tech and education sectors might next hit the medical industry.
+SHANGHAI — Investors have rushed to exit bets on China’s health sector this week, fearing that a regulatory crackdown that sparked panic selling in the tech and education sectors might hit the medical industry next.

 Medical expenses are one of three key areas of living costs seen as Beijing’s targets for social change, heightening expectations that authorities will make healthcare their next focus of market reform.